 First Aid for adults

-While pediatric first aid requires patience and the ability to help relax and converse with panicked children, first aid for adults presents its own challenges.
+Pediatric first aid requires patience and the ability to help relax and converse with panicked children.
+First aid for adults presents its own challenges.
 Oftentimes, when an adult is injured and requires first aid, it’ll be something so serious that it prevents them from speaking altogether.
-This is why first aid training for life-threatening emergencies such as heart attacks and strokes is worthwhile as these medical emergencies are more common than most people think.
+This is why first aid training for life-threatening emergencies such as heart attacks and strokes is worthwhile.
+These medical emergencies are more common than most people think.

 In general, situations where adults require first aid are more serious than when children need them.
-The condition might be so serious that all you can do is call for help and offer basic life support, such as CPR or simply moving the individual into a more comfortable position.
+The condition might be so serious that all you can do is call for help and offer basic life support.
+This might be CPR or simply moving the individual into a more comfortable position.

 Some of the most common first aid emergencies that occur to adults are:

 This is a severe allergic reaction that can occur after eating certain foods or being stung by insects.
 This allergic reaction can make it difficult for the person to draw breath as their tongue and throat may begin to swell.
 Usually, this reaction will happen almost immediately.
 This means those nearby should call for emergency assistance as soon as possible.
 In the meantime, assist the afflicted person by sitting them upright (if they’re conscious).
 Also, make sure that they’re comfortable and breathing as well as they possibly can.